Don’t procrastinate on cyber security tasks

 For the latter three questions, you need to consider the short- and long-term consequences of not addressing the problem now.
 It’s up to you and your team to determine what matters most in the context of your business and your overall security goals.
 You cannot take this approach to security program management lightly.
 If you do, you’ll end up like so many others who both ignore the basics and assume nothing bad will ever happen to them.

 Hold yourself accountable

 There’s always going to be uncertainty, and there will always be new things that create distractions.
 Don’t waste another minute thinking about where to start.
-The best way to progress is simply to get to work.
-Figure out what needs to be done, come up with a plan and do what it takes to make it happen, including holding yourself and your team accountable.
+The best way to progress is to get to work.
+Figure out what needs to be done, devise a plan and do what it takes to make it happen, including holding yourself and your team accountable.

-Time is going to pass anyway; why not start fixing what you know needs to be fixed?
-Like German writer Johan Wolfgang von Goethe once said, “The things that matter most must never be at the mercy of the things that matter least.”
+Time will pass anyway; why not start fixing what you know needs to be fixed?
+Like German writer, Johan Wolfgang von Goethe once said, “The things that matter most must never be at the mercy of the things that matter least.”
 Don’t let procrastination facilitate an otherwise preventable security breach.